pratham-aggr/power_outage/README.md

 **H1**: missingness in `anomaly.level` is dependent on commercial electricity sales (`com.sales (megawatt-hour)`) **TS**: Kolmogorov-Smirnov statistic, since KDE of both categroies is very similar mean/median would'nt suffice.
 **Result**: Reject H0  (**pval = 0.0** , alpha = 0.05)
-Missingness does not appears to be random with respect to utility contribution.
+Missingness does not appears to be random with respect to utility contribution, which is in line with our general expectations.

 <iframe
   src="assets/hyp_com.sales (megawatt-hour).html"